dentarg/auth0-blog/_posts/2016-08-09-creating-your-first-elm-app-part-2.markdown

             False
 ```

 We need to import the `Auth0` module so we can reference it.
 The model provides a way for our `Main` Elm module to send data into the `Authentication` module.
 We'll do this by passing arguments to `Authentication`'s `init` function from the `Main` module.
-We'll establish a `Msg` union type and then in our `update` function, we can handle authentication results, show the lock widget, and log out.
+We'll establish a `Msg` union type and then in our `update` function, we can handle authentication results, call the Auth0 `authorize` endpoint to log in at the centralized login page, and log out.

 ### Implementing Auth0 in Main.elm